rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 pixel-perfect rendering and custom shader pipelines for textures with direct pixel access.
 It's perfect for making 2D animations, games, and emulators.

-Version 0.8.0 was released this month, bringing highly anticipated support for WASM targets, as well as support for Raspberry Pi 4.
+Version 0.8.0 was released this month, bringing highly-anticipated support for WASM targets, as well as support for Raspberry Pi 4.
 A [minimal example for web browsers][pixels-web] is included to get you started.
 Full details are available in the [release notes][pixels-changelog].